Arduino-IRremote/Arduino-IRremote/README.md

 # Timer and pin usage
 The **receiver sample interval is generated by a timer**.
 On many boards this must be a hardware timer, on some, where a software timer is available, the software timer is used.<br/>
 Every pin can be used for receiving.<br/>
-The code for the timer and the **timer selection** is located in [private/IRTimer.cpp.h](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/private/IRTimer.cpp.h).<br/>
+The code for the timer and the **timer selection** is located in [private/IRTimer.cpp.h](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/private/IRTimer.cpp.h).
+It can be adjusted here.<br/>
 **Be aware that the hardware timer used for receiving should not be used for analogWrite()!** See table below.

 The MinimalReceiver example uses the **TinyReceiver** library,  which can **only receive NEC codes, but does not require any timer**.